Request a Review

 • 05Help center and FAQ content — step-by-step instructions, account management guidance

-Each translation was scored by a native Japanese localization specialist (myself) across three dimensions: naturalness (does it read like something a Japanese person would actually write?), terminology accuracy (does it use the correct industry-standard Japanese terms?), and business readiness (could this go live without QA review and still build trust?).
+I scored each translation across three dimensions: naturalness (does it read like something a Japanese person would actually write?), terminology accuracy (does it use the correct industry-standard Japanese terms?), and business readiness (could this go live without QA review and still build trust?).

 Overall Scores: Summary Table